ctx/ws-session/README.md

 Extending ws-session
 ===================

-You must not change a global variable from the section above, exept you are changing a file in lib/.
+You must not change the value of a global variable from the section above, exept you are changing a file in lib/.
+But you can access those from whithin all files in the other folders.

 Window Manager
 --------------